-In any case, it appears that Seaman was at an agreed rendezvous point waiting for Hayes to arrive by 2:30pm.
-As the hours passed hypothermia would have set in, the gloom around him would have merged into darkness and Seaman would have lain back and fallen asleep against the rock, never to wake.
+In any case, it appears that Seaman was at the north end of Etheridge waiting for Hayes to arrive by 2:30pm.
+As the hours passed hypothermia would have set in, the gloom of the blizzard would have merged into darkness and Seaman would have lain back and fallen asleep against the rock, never to wake.